Admission to the Phlebotomy program is now on a rolling admission basis!

 - Attend a program information session.

 - Applications are available online and in Florestano 100.
 Applications are accepted on a rolling basis.
+(Applications are currently under revision, will be available soon)

 - Submit a completed program application.
 Students will be admitted to the course sequence as the number of students permits.
 Completed applications will be assured consideration based on space availability.
 Seats are given to those students meeting academic and admission requirements.